 The Company's compensation has a fixed element, in terms of base salary, and an at-risk or performance element, based, in part, on profits which element increases if profits rise and decreases if profits fall, and in part on equity where value rises as stock price rises and falls if stock price falls.
 If the work of the executive team results in increases in Company profits, the Company believes bonuses based on profitability should increase, even if the Company's stock price does not, as market prices and valuation multiples are often based on other factors than company performance.
 The Company is in the automotive parts business, where the profits of every part are contingent on the ability to negotiate a fair price up front, perform well under the contract and continuously improve process and margin throughout the production process.
 Company profits are not generally based on external events such as commodity prices, for example.
-However, in the past several months, 2019 profits were negatively impacted by the GM Strike and, in 2020, profits are being negatively affected tremendously by the COVID-19 threat and the resulting shutdowns of production.
+However, in 2020 profits were negatively affected tremendously by the

+COVID-19 pandemic and the resulting shutdowns of production, and the impact of the COVID-19 pandemic continues as at the date hereof.
 Further, the automotive parts business is a very competitive one, where external volume increases are no guarantee of higher profits.
 The Company believes its compensation system rewards the behaviour that will increase Company value, over the longer term, building a world leader in the aspects of the auto parts businesses in which the Company operates.
-The Company's growth over the past 18 years, from virtually no revenues to approximately \$3.9 billion in revenues in 2019, and its improvement in operating margins and profits over the years, has been the result, in large part, of its ability to attract and retain the people needed to achieve this growth and compensate them in the right way.
+The Company's growth over the past 19 years, from virtually no revenues to approximately \$3.9 billion in revenues in 2019, which decreased to approximately \$3.4 billion in 2020 because of the COVID-19 pandemic, and its improvement in operating margins and profits over the years, has been the result, in large part, of its ability to attract and retain the people needed to achieve this growth and compensate them in the right way.